pingcap/docs/cached-tables.md

 > **Note:**
 >
 > When you insert data to a cached table, second-level write latency might occur.
 The latency is controlled by the global environment variable [`tidb_table_cache_lease`](/system-variables.md#tidb_table_cache_lease-new-in-v600).
-You can consider whether the latency is acceptable based on your application, and decide whether to use the cached table.
+You can decide whether to use the cached table feature by checking whether the latency is acceptable based on your application.
 For example, in a read-only scenario, you can increase the value of `tidb_table_cache_lease`:
 >
 > {{< copyable "sql" >}}
 >